bkmashiro/DSP-report/ca/main.typ

 ==== Data preparation
 - data is grouped by `location`
 - data with missing mortality are removed
+- `life_expectancy_loss` is estimated by `total_deaths_per_million` #footnote("Based on WHO data, age-adjusted mortality rate can be used to estimate changes in life expectancy.
+This is a rough estimate that does not take into account the age distribution of the population.")

 === Results and Findings
 #figure(